 Granulated sugar (regular sugar).
 Coconut sugar can be used but will make the cake slightly darker.

-Desiccated coconut for flavor and texture!
+Fine shredded (desiccated coconut) for flavor and texture!
 A high amount of passionfruit in the cake makes it a little chewy and dense but adding coconut helps keep the cake fluffy and moist.

 Passionfruit pulp and seeds.
 If you don't like eating the seeds of passionfruit, you can remove them using a strainer.
 However, I kept the seeds for texture and I think they're a key characteristic of anything flavored with passionfruit!